 The C.R.I.S.I.S.
 (Crisis Relief in Situations Involving Staff and Faculty) Program is in place to help University of Kentucky employees who are experiencing personal hardship.
 This program provides temporary financial assistance in the form of a one-time payment of up to five hundred dollars.
 The program is primarily funded by staff and faculty donations.
 All donations are tax-deductible, effective September 1, 2014.

 How To Donate

-There are two ways to donate to the C.R.I.S.I.S. program:
+There are three ways to donate to the C.R.I.S.I.S. program:

 - Through payroll deduction - Donors wishing to enroll for a payroll deduction gift to CRISIS can now do so directly through myUK.
 Instructions can be found HERE.